phetdam/tcpl-revisited/README.rst

 builds cause Google Test libraries to link against the debug VC++ C runtime, release builds cause linking against the release VC++ C runtime [#]_.

- as for ease of dependency management, on Windows this project will use the release VC++ shared C runtime.

 For those who aren't aware that there are multiple ABI-incompatible C runtime libraries on Windows, please read `the Microsoft article on them`__.
 Lots of annoying build and runtime issues can happen if you link against the wrong